-- Module A: Signature Seminar, HST 400.1/IRP 300.1, The Challenges and Opportunities of Southeast Asia: China, Malaysia and Singapore (3 credits).
+- Module A: Signature Seminar, IRP/HUM 300.1, The Greater China: Past, Present and Future (3 credits).
 You may not drop the Signature Seminar. - An introductory Chinese language course during Module B: (unless you have a prior background in Chinese language; see Chinese Language Registration). - Module B: At least 6 credits and no more than 13 credits.
 You may not register for more than 19 total credits for all 3 modules without approval from your home college (visiting students seek approval from Syracuse Abroad); registration over 19 credits is subject to additional per-credit tuition charges. - Module C: a 3-credit internship or independent study (see Module C Options).